Paul47/LEDMatrix_22/README.md

     * The lookup table option allows for irregularly shaped LED physical layouts.
 * A report generator to comfirm proper LED array mapping configuration.
 * Method names now use Adafruit_GFX naming (for similar methods).
-* Along with a soon-to-be-release LEDExtender shield, 1-wire and 2-wire LEDs can be multiplexed in multiple Banks to total reduce LED strip length or control 16 seperate strings.
+* Along with a soon-to-be-release LED Extender shields (https://github.com/Paul47/FastLED_Extender_boards), 1-wire and 2-wire LEDs can be multiplexed in multiple Banks to total reduce LED strip length or control 16 seperate strings.
 The extender:
     * Eliminates LED "sparkle" and flashing (a frustrating problem with 2-wire LED types) by reducing the number of LEDS needed in series.
     * With proper power supplies, and wiring, the Extender can support up to 256 LEDs per strip.
 That's 4,096 LEDs!
 A 32 bit MCU such as the Teensy 4.0/4.1 is required.
     * Multiplexes controller wiring, reducing pin count.
 Up to 16 LED strips/panels with only 8 wires!
 (4 for 2 DATA + 2 CLOCK pins, and up to 4 more "enable" pins to switch between Banks of LED strips.